September Tube strikes: When are they and which lines are affected?

 Gatwick

-Gatwick will be accessible via the Gatwick Express train, which runs from Victoria station.
+Gatwick will be accessible via the Gatwick Express and Southern trains, which run from London Victoria station.
 Thameslink trains also run from Blackfriars, Farringdon and St Pancras.

 Stansted

-The Stansted Express train runs from Liverpool Street and Stratford via Tottenham Hale to the airport.
-In order to reach those stations, however, travellers will have to take buses.
+The Stansted Express train runs from Liverpool Street and Tottenham Hale to the airport.
+Liverpool Street is on the Elizabeth line, while Tottenham Hale can be reached on National Rail services or buses.

 London City

-The DLR, which is the main public transport approach for London City passengers, will be impacted by the strikes.
+The DLR, which is the main public transport approach for London City passengers, will be impacted by the strikes on 9 and 11 September.
 The recommended approach is on the Elizabeth line to Custom House and then take a short bus ride (473 or 300) to the airport.
 The 129 (Newham to Woolwich) and 474 (Canning Town to Manor Park) also serve the airport.

 Luton